Wood River Junction, Rhode Island: Geography

 Wood River Junction is commonly considered by locals to be one of the coldest locations in the state of Rhode Island, due to its low-lying and flat geography.
 It is the home of Meadowbrook Pond, also known as Wood River Pond, a popular fishing area.
 It is surrounded by two rivers: the Wood River and Pawcatuck River.

 History

 Overview

 The village was the site of Wood River Junction station, originally known as Richmond Switch.
 The Wood River Branch Railroad was chartered in 1872 and completed in 1874.
 The name was changed in April 1874.
-The six-mile branch line was built to provide service from the Hope Valley to the main line of the New York, Providence and Boston Railroad and was only six miles long.
+The six-mile branch line was built to provide service from the Hope Valley to the main line of the New York, Providence and Boston Railroad.
 The New York, New Haven and Hartford Railroad took over operation of the Branch in 1892 and eventually abandoned it on August 8, 1947.
 The main line continues in operation today as Amtrak's Northeast Corridor.